crazyelectron-io/crazyelectron-blog/content/smartmeter.md

     M - n : X .
 Y .
 Z

-The first field (M), being a '1' or a '0', seems to indicate whether this data records is about the electricity meter values (1) or something else (0).
+The first field (M), being a '1' or a '0', seems to indicate whether this data record is about the electricity meter values (1) or something else (0).
 I didn't spend enough time digging through the (hardly readable) OBIS documentation to find a definitive reference to this.
 Since this field is not needed to uniquely identify a data record, we'll just ignore it for now.

 The second field (n) is a device identifier of the (slave) device on the M-Bus, or '0' when it's the smart meter itself or other (external) data.
 There can be up to 4 devices connected on an M-Bus, either wired or wireless.
-Almost all Dutch households have both a smart electrical power and gas meter that are connected through the M-Bus.
+Mos Dutch households have both a smart electrical power and gas meter that are connected through the M-Bus.
 The smart meter for electricity being the 'master' device (id '0') and the gas meter a slave, usualy with M-Bus id '1'.
 But let's find out what device type the gas meter should have, so we can formally identify the proper device channel.
 Details can be found in the [M-Bus protocol description](http://www.m-bus.com/files/w4b21021.pdf) document on page 6-7.
 There we can see that the gas meter has device type 3, which was to be expected since the message I retrieved from the smart meter mentions a device type of '(0003)'.
 Any slave electricity meter would have device type 2, by the way.
-The message line with OBIS *0-1:24.1.0(003)* shows the gas meter device type.
+The message line with OBIS **0-1:24.1.0(003)** shows the gas meter device type.

 The third field is an OBIS category identifying the class of data presented.
 I have not figured out the details as these values are predefined, but use them as a given number (one or 2 digits).

-The same goes fot the remaining two fields.
+The same goes for the remaining two fields.

 #### P1 message values

 Way back at the university, I learned compiler building and one of the steps was to create a BNF syntax diagram to be able to parse the source code properly with all it's syntax variations.
 I figured that could be a good way to get a grip on the parsing algorithm needed to interpet the message lines.

     digit = 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9
     character = digit | letter